Most days I wake up raring to go, excited to start the day and full of energy. I am lucky to love what I do and to get a lot of days like that.

 Eliminate procrastination by answering two questions.

-As I have written before, I don't believe any of us procrastinate because we are lazy or incompetent.
-We procrastinate because we cannot answer these two questions.
+We don’t procrastinate because we’re lazy or incompetent.
+We procrastinate because we can’t answer two questions.

 1-What do I need to do?
 (Specific and in detail.)